-1. How do the candidate's performance, potential, background or personal qualities compare to those of other well-qualified individuals in similar roles?
+- How do the candidate's performance, potential, background, or personal qualities compare to those of other well-qualified individuals in similar roles?
 Please provide specific examples.

-If admitted, you must submit an official GMAT or GRE score.
-Columbia Business School’s GMAT code is QF8-N6-36 and its GRE code is 6442.
+If admitted, you must submit an official GMAT, Executive Assessment, or GRE score.
+Columbia Business School’s GMAT and Executive Assessment code is QF8-N6-52, and its GRE code is 6442.
 The Admissions Committee will consider only your highest score when reviewing your application and will not combine subscores from multiple exams into a single composite score.

-The nonrefundable application fee for the Columbia Business School Executive MBA program is US$250.
+The nonrefundable application fee for the Columbia Business School Executive MBA Program is US$250.
 This fee can be paid via credit card within the online application system or by check.
-Please make checks payable to Columbia University.
+Please make your check payable to Columbia University.